xiaoshi22/ZebraPuzzle/README.md

 * Kit Kats are eaten in a house next to the house where the horse is kept.
 * Coffee is drunk in the green house.
 * Milk is drunk in the middle house.

-Discuss different representations of this problem as a CSP.
-Why would one prefer one representation over another?